 We have all seen vulnerable nursing home residents being mistreated on TV.
 Unfortunately these incidents occur every day.
 According to the American Psychological Association, every year an estimated 2.1 million older Americans are victims of physical, psychological or other forms of abuse and neglect.
-As nursing home abuse attorneys, we have seen it all – residents that have died from dehydration and malnutrition; terrible skin infections; preventable falls; and residents with dementia who wandered into great danger.
+As nursing home abuse lawyers, we have seen it all – residents that have died from dehydration and malnutrition; terrible skin infections; preventable falls; and residents with dementia who wandered into great danger.
 Placing a loved one into a nursing home is emotionally trying.
 You must choose the right nursing home and regularly monitor its quality of care.

 How to Choose the Right Nursing Home